-Before W/we jump into BDSM training (Since I don’t know what you know and what you don’t know) there are a few things about the BDSM and Dominant/submissive lifestyle that must be made clear.
+Before we jump into any form of BDSM training (Since I don’t know what you know and what you don’t know), a few things about the BDSM and Dominant/submissive lifestyle must be made clear.

 What BDSM Training is, What it is Not

 When you first think of BDSM, what comes to mind for you?
 If you were to ask ten people that question, chances are pretty good that you’d get ten different answers.
-And it’s no wonder with all of the BDSM themed sites and blogs that are available these days.
+And it’s no wonder with all of the BDSM-themed sites and blogs these days.
 But what is the truth about BDSM and what is just fantasy?
 Let’s find out.

-There are a number of ways that people define BDSM – bondage, domination, submission/sadism, and masochism.
+There are several ways that people define BDSM – bondage, domination, submission/sadism, and masochism.
 For many, the term brings to mind the idea of whipping someone or heavy bondage – and you’d be correct in both cases.
-But what you might also want to keep in mind is that there are many different things that can encompass BDSM:
+But what you might also want to keep in mind is that many different things can encompass BDSM:

 - Verbal dominance